Self-Supervised Learning for Recommender Systems: A Survey: Generative Methods

 \subsection{Pros and Cons}

-The newest generative SSR methods mostly follow the pipeline of masked language models.
-Relying on this standard pipeline and the capacity of Transformer, these methods have shown significant results.
-The successful training experience of BERT on large-scale corpus also paves the way for the application of large MLM-based recommendation models.
-However, this branch of methods may be confronted with the challenge of \textbf{heavy computation}.
-Due to the small scale of most open-source datasets, the Transformer-based generative methods usually adopt a one- or two-layer setting.
-However, when training with large-scale datasets for news recommendation or general-purpose representations, the computation is incredibly heavy.
-Particularly, considering that scaling-up pre-training dataset really helps, there will be a dilemma between performance and high computational overhead, especially for the research groups which are with limited computing resources.
+The latest generative SSR methods generally follow the masked language model pipeline and rely on the power of Transformers to achieve significant results.
+The successful training of BERT on large-scale datasets has opened the way for large MLM-based recommendation models.
+However, these methods may face the challenge of \textbf{intensive computation}.
+Most current Transformer-based generative methods are trained on small datasets typically and integrate only one or two blocks.
+However, training with large-scale datasets for news recommendation or general-purpose representations can be extremely computationally demanding.
+Considering that scaling-up pre-training datasets to build powerful large models has become the trend across different AI communities, it truly torments research groups with limited computing resources.